AI Workshop: learn to build apps with AI →

 NOTE: This approach may not work in all Astro versions.
 Consider using a separate config.mjs file instead of importing from astro.config.mjs.

-I had the need to have a global flag on my site, and when that flag was true I wanted to display something.
+I needed a global flag on my site, and when that flag was true I wanted to display something.
 If false, I wanted that information to be hidden, on multiple page components.

 So, a single flag to change how the site looked.